nzkritik/omarchy-okonomi/README.md

-# Omarchy-Supplement
+# Omarchy-Okonomi

 ### Purpose:
-The purpose of this repo is to hold my personal preferences for customising Omarchy to the way I like it.
-These will be applied to the base install of Omarchy.
+The purpose of this repo is to add some setup choice on tyop of Omarchy to fit your needs.
+Your choices should be applied to a freash, upgraded base install of Omarchy.

-Omarchy is based on the concept of "Opinionated Arch Linux", taking inspiration from the japanese word Omakase (お任せ), meaning "I'll leave it up to you".
+Omarchy is based on the concept of "Opinionated Arch Linux", taking inspiration from the japanese word Omakase.
+Omakase (お任せ), meaning "I'll leave it up to you" or "Chef's choice".
 This repo flips that and starts with Omarchy, then adds some choice into the mix.

-i.e. Okonomi (お好み) meaning "as you like" or "your preference".
+i.e. Okonomi (お好み) meaning "as you like" or "Customers choice".

-Therefore this is Omarchy-Supplement, or Omarchy-Okonomi. ("customers choice" not "chefs choice")
+Therefore this is Omarchy-Okonomi. ("customers choice" not "chefs choice")

 ---